 - Change is always a result of CONFLICT.
 Something happens that causes your protagonist to react.
 Something changes.
 He or she is presented with a situation that can’t be ignored.
 You hook the reader with action and reaction.
 Leave out how you got there.
 You want to get the reader interested.

 - Begin in a moment of CRISIS, THREAT, or OPPORTUNITY.
 This creates a situation that has to be dealt with.
 It is exciting, stimulating, and absorbing – especially if it’s vicarious.
 This critical moment could be real or imagined, internal or external, negative or positive.
-However, it is easier for first time writers, if it is real, external, and negative.
+It is easier for first time writers if it is real, external, and negative.
 This gives your protagonist a purpose, a motivation, an opposition character, and a story goal.
 It forces change.

 As always, I believe that if you are a brilliant, gifted writer, you can write anything without help, but those writers wouldn’t even be reading this.
 That writer could get away with a prologue, or a flashback, or backstory as a beginning for a novel.
 If you’re the writer who wants to learn the craft, the first option is a better choice.
 You could also try a combination, such as an imagined negative threat.

 Five Examples Of Inciting Moments That Hook Readers